-If you take a look at Yoast’s changelog, you will easily notice that it is updated usually 2-3 times a month!
+If you take a look at Yoast’s changelog, you will quickly notice that it is updated usually 2-3 times a month!

-Yoast has a great number of available options, and it is very well optimized by default.
+Yoast has a high number of available options, and it is very well optimized by default.

 As you can see above, there’s also a feature of creating an XML sitemap of your website.
 If you have this option enabled, you don’t need any other plugin for this purpose.